twright-msft/mssql-node-docker-demo-app/README.md

 conn.on('connect', function(err) {
 ```

 Assuming the connection is made correctly, the next command sets up the query that will be executed.
-This uses SQL Server's built in JSON functions to retrieve the data in JSON format for us so we don't have to wrte code to convert the data from a traditional rowset into JSON.
+This uses SQL Server's built in JSON functions to retrieve the data in JSON format for us so we don't have to write code to convert the data from a traditional rowset into JSON.
 Nice!

 [More information on JSON in SQL server](https://msdn.microsoft.com/en-us/library/dn921897.aspx)